mskf3000/Tutorials-and-Cheat-Sheets/IPTables - IPSet.md

     sudo ipset restore < ipset.FooBar.conf

+This variant uses the `-!` option to ignore errors if the IP address already exists:

+    sudo ipset restore -! < ipset.FooBar.conf

 ### Get IPSet to retain values on reboot.

 If you are using IPSet you are using IPTables as well.
 And if you are using IPTables, you are using `iptables-persistent` to ensure the IPTables rules are restored on reboot, right?
 But what about something for IPSet like `ipset-persistent`?
 Does that exist?